Superfluid film

-Experimental methods
+Experimental techniques

+Maximising the film's area

 In looking at phase transitions in thin films, specifically helium, the two main experimental signatures are the superfluid fraction and heat capacity.
 If either of these measurements were to be done on a superfluid film in a typical open container, the film signal would be overwhelmed by the background signal from the container.
 Therefore, when studying superfluid films, it is of paramount importance to study a system of large surface area as to enhance the film signal.

 There are several ways of doing this.
 In the first, a long thin strip of material such as PET film is rolled up into a "jelly roll" configuration.
 The result is a film that is a long continuous plane, referred to as a planar film.
 A second way is to have a highly porous material such as porous gold, Vycor, or Aerogel.
 This results in a multiply connected film where the substrate is much like Swiss cheese with the holes interconnected.
 These porous materials all have an extremely high surface area to volume ratio.
 A third method is to separate two extremely flat plates by a thin spacer, again resulting in a large surface area to volume ratio.

+Measuring the superfluid fraction

+The film's superfluid response can be measured by using a torsional oscillator to measure the moment of inertia of a cell containing it.
+The oscillator comprises a torsion rod to which the cell is attached, together with an arrangement for oscillating the cell at its resonant frequency around the rod's axis.
+A higher resonant frequency corresponds to a lower moment of inertia.

+Any superfluid fraction of the film loses its viscosity, and therefore doesn't participate in the oscillations.
+This means it no longer contributes to the cell's moment of inertia, and the resonant frequency increases.

+The oscillation is achieved via capacitive coupling with a fin or pair of fins, depending on the configuration.
+(The arrangement in the diagram uses one fin, shown in grey.)